Crime Traveller

-Crime Traveller is a 1997 science fiction detective television series produced by Carnival Films for the BBC based on the premise of using time travel for the purpose of solving crimes.
+Crime Traveller is a 1997 British television science fiction detective series produced by Carnival Films for the BBC.
+It was based on the premise of using time travel for the purpose of solving crimes.

 Anthony Horowitz created the series and wrote every episode.
-He got the idea while writing an episode of Poirot.
-Despite having over eight million viewers on a regular basis, Crime Traveller was not renewed after its first series, because according to Horowitz, "The show wasn't exactly cut.
+He had the idea while writing an episode of Poirot.
+Despite having over eight million viewers on a regular basis, Crime Traveller was not renewed after its first series.
+According to Horowitz, "The show wasn't exactly cut.
 There was a chasm at the BBC, created by the arrival of a new Head of Drama and our run ended at that time.
-There was no-one around to commission a new series...and so it just didn't happen.".
+There was no-one around to commission a new series...and so it just didn't happen."

 Plot

 Jeff Slade is a detective with the Criminal Investigation Department of the local police force led by Kate Grisham; although unusually for such a position he is an armed officer, carrying a handgun as routine.
 Slade is a good detective who gets results although his approach is somewhat maverick and his methods do leave a lot to be desired and have more than once landed him in trouble.
 Amongst Slade's colleagues at the department is science officer Holly Turner who has a secret that Slade manages to uncover.
 Holly owns a working time machine that was built by her late father.
 The machine is able to take Slade and Holly back far enough in time to witness a crime as it happens and discover who committed it.
 As a result, Slade's track record with crime solving goes through the roof with case after case being solved in record time.